katlehormakhoba/Stripe-API-implementation/readme.md

 2.2 On "STRIPE_SECRETE_KEY" variable equate it to your stripe secrete key

-3 Navigate to folder public/js , and open stripe file 3.1 On the second line "const stripe = Stripe('...')" variable equate the ('...') to your stripe publishable key
+3 Navigate to folder public/js , and open stripe file 3.1 On the second line "const stripe = Stripe('...')" variable, replace the ellipsis with your stripe publishable key

 4. Open your terminal.
 NB you should be under project directory `Stripejs` 4.1 install neccesary packages, modules `npm i`

 5. to run the project `npm start`

-6. using you browser navigate to this default url of `http://localhost:3000/checkout` to start testing
+6. using your browser navigate to this default url of `http://localhost:3000/checkout` to start testing
 ```

 ## Authors